Dolores O'Riordan: 1989–2003: Formation of the Cranberries, early success and stardom

-Eventually, O'Riordan had disengaged from Sinéad O'Connor due to the analogy made between them in the press.
-O'Riordan rejected and "loathed" the comparison, saying "[w]hat I do is so different. ...
-I might have been singing before she ever sang—who knows?
-It's not like I'm not going to sing because somebody from up the road got there first because she was a few years older than me."
-Her leg injury recurred unexpectedly and led to cancellation of the three concerts scheduled in Ireland for December 1994.
+O'Riordan's leg injury recurred unexpectedly and led to cancellation of the three concerts scheduled in Ireland for December 1994.
 This resulted in a press backlash, while the audience was more understanding, as O'Riordan had mentioned that the concerts were not cancelled but postponed until June 1995.

-She has been recognised as a style icon, sporting a pixie cut or buzzed hair in the 1990s, and performing barefoot, saying "it just feels comfortable and honest to pull your toes along the ground".
+O'Riordan was recognised as a style icon.
+In the 1990s, she sported a pixie cut or buzzed hair and performing barefoot, saying that "it just feels comfortable and honest to pull your toes along the ground".
 Billboard's William Goodman described O'Riordan performing "Barefoot and strutting onstage, an Irish warrior poet with a bleached blonde pixie cut, gold chain necklace, singing without a flinch, as if it were ordained".
 The New York Times mentioned that O'Riordan was responsible for a large portion of Dr. Martens boots sales in the 1990s.

 After attending a concert of the Cranberries at London's Royal Albert Hall in January 1995, author Alec Foege described O'Riordan as "part Audrey Hepburn, part David Bowie".
 On 23 March 1995, O'Riordan appeared on the cover of Rolling Stone magazine.
 On 12 September 1995, O'Riordan performed "Ave Maria" along with Luciano Pavarotti in his Pavarotti & Friends series of benefit concerts, entitled Together for the Children of Bosnia, which raised funds for War Child and the children of Bosnia, held in Modena, Italy.
 Princess Diana, who attended the live performance, told O'Riordan that the song brought her to tears.
 During the show, O'Riordan performed "Linger" as a duet with Simon Le Bon of Duran Duran.